njacquelin/sports_field_registration/README.md

 ![The Neptune Registration Dataset](/images/dataset.png)

- If you use it, please cite :
+ If you use it, please cite [this paper](https://hal.science/hal-03738153):

        @inproceedings{jacquelin:hal-03738153,
         TITLE = {{EFFICIENT ONE-SHOT SPORTS FIELD IMAGE REGISTRATION WITH ARBITRARY KEYPOINT SEGMENTATION}},